microsoft/inshellisense/README.md

 - [powershell](https://learn.microsoft.com/en-us/powershell/scripting/windows-powershell/starting-windows-powershell) (Windows Powershell)

 ## Contributing

-> [!IMPORTANT]
-> inshellisense is currently undergoing a major redesign, see [#79](https://github.com/microsoft/inshellisense/issues/79), so note that some
-> contributions will not be merged if they are modifying functionality targeted by the redesign.

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us